Karl Marx's Theory of History: Influence and scholarly evaluation

 Karl Marx's Theory of History: A Defence helped establish analytical Marxism as a school of thought, and came to be seen as a classic.
 The book was praised by the historian G. E. M. de Ste.
 Croix, and was also commended by the political scientist David McLellan.
 According to the philosopher Peter Singer, Cohen, in contrast to some more Hegelian interpretations of Marx's thought, "argues brilliantly for a more old-fashioned interpretation of Marxism as a scientific theory of history, an interpretation often known – disparagingly – as 'technological determinism'."

 The political theorist Norman Geras described Karl Marx's Theory of History as the leading philosophical discussion of the way in which the character of human beings in any setting depends upon the nature of the prevailing social relations.
-The philosopher Roger Scruton, though finding Cohen's attempt to present historical materialism as a scientific hypothesis impressive, observes that it shows how difficult it is to develop the necessary concepts.
+The philosopher Roger Scruton, though finding Cohen's attempt to present historical materialism as a scientific hypothesis impressive, states that it shows how difficult it is to develop the necessary concepts.
 M. C. Howard and J. E. King note that Cohen's ideas have played no role in the debate on underdevelopment.
 They find this surprising, given their relevance to it.
 They believe that Cohen's analysis is of higher quality than that of the main protagonists in the debate, reinforcing their critical view of the work of Paul Baran, Andre Gunder Frank, and Immanuel Wallerstein.

 The critic Terry Eagleton, who understands Cohen to be espousing a determinist theory in which productive forces automatically produce certain social relations, finds Karl Marx's Theory of History: A Defence to be a skillful defense of a "wrongheaded" idea.

 Nicolas Vrousalis summarizes the criticisms against Cohen's determinism, and concludes that technological materialism requires a sharp distinction between material and social properties, which Cohen's theory does not provide.
 The productive forces therefore cannot be distinguished from the relations of production in the way that technological determinism requires.